Professor of Neuropathology, University of Sheffield

 - Examiner in neuropathology for the Royal College of Pathologists (2005-)

-- Member British Neuropathological Society General Purposes and Finance Committee (2007-13).
+- Member British Neuropathological Society Academic Affairs Committee (2018-).

 Membership of associations and societies - current